ozmartian/vidcutter/README.md

 ### AppImage

-An AppImage version is also available on the releases page to help all other Linux users.
-Current AppImage appears to only work on Trusty-Vivid based distros so please avoid it if you're on an Ubuntu base of 16.04 and above.
-A new AppImage should be available in the coming days, and requires some changes to bring it up to speed with the latest AppImage spec + runtime.
+An AppImage portable Linux binary is also available via the releases page for Linux users.
+The latest 5.0.5 AppImage has been tested and confirmed to work on Ubuntu based distributions, including KDE Neon etc., from 14.04 up to and including current 17.10 versions.

 ### FlatPak + Snap ??